thorek1/MacroModelling.jl/paper.md

 # Summary

-`MacroModelling.jl` is a Julia [@Bezanson:2012] package for developing and solving dynamic stochastic general equilibrium (DSGE) models [@villemot2011solving; @levintal2017fifth].
+`MacroModelling.jl` is a Julia [@Bezanson:2012] package for developing and solving dynamic stochastic general equilibrium (DSGE) models.
 Its goal is to reduce coding time and speed up model development by providing functions for creating, calibrating, simulating, and estimating discrete-time DSGE models.
 The package includes several pre-defined models from prominent economic papers, providing an immediate starting point for economic researchers and students.

-The package can parse a model written with user-friendly syntax, solve the model knowing only the model equations and parameter values, calculate first, second, and third-order perturbation solutions using symbolic and automatic differentiation.
+The package can parse a model written with user-friendly syntax, solve the model knowing only the model equations and parameter values, calculate first, second, and third-order perturbation solutions  [@villemot2011solving; @levintal2017fifth] using symbolic and automatic differentiation.
 It can also calibrate parameters, match model moments, and estimate the model on data using the Kalman filter [@durbin2012time].
 The package is designed to be user-friendly and efficient, enabling users to generate outputs or change parameters rapidly once the functions are compiled and the non-stochastic steady state has been found.

 The user can implement a simple real business cycle model with the following code: